Wix review – the ultimate multitool

 Wix made sure that small businesses get full access to a wide variety of features.
 Some of them may cost extra, but with many alternative options made available, there's still plenty to be excited about – even if you're on a budget.

 Website builders are not commonly known for their lightning-fast performance.
-With so many editable details, and a focus on having “as much of anything as possible”, it’s no surprise to see Wix perform a little bit slowly.
-However, low performance results do not translate into negative real-life performance.
+With so many editable details, complex site structures, and a focus on having "as much of anything as possible", it's no surprise to see Wix perform a little bit slowly.
+However, low-performance results do not translate into negative real-life performance.

-For the final showdown, I put up my very own test website through GTMetrix, which measure the site’s load time and overall structure, and gives a final score.
+For the final showdown, I put up my very own test website through GTMetrix, which measures the site's load time and overall structure, and gives a final score.

 A D score and "56%" on performance do sound bad.
 But during this Wix review, I visited the website a few times and didn't notice a massive load time.
 In fact, everything was surprisingly swift.

 My experience is backed by GTMetrix as well.
 While the website does take 8.4 seconds to fully load, it takes just around 3 seconds to be fully interactive and to load the majority of visible elements, and that's a perfectly fine result.